 When I made aliyah we moved to Karmiel in Northern Israel.
 Karmiel had a very small Anglo population so my neighbors were all native Israelis.
-While not having English-speaking neighbors was a challenge, these neighbors helped me acquaint to a … Continue reading The Aliyah Files #28 The Aliyah Homemaker: Washing floors the Israeli way
+While not having English-speaking neighbors was a challenge, these neighbors helped me acquaint a new … Continue reading The Aliyah Files #28 The Aliyah Homemaker: Washing floors the Israeli way

 SUNDAY STORIES A client called me and said “My entire house is very organized except for my playroom.
 I call it ‘THE MONSTER’.
 So I went to slay the monster because that is what I do; which is tackle messes … Continue reading If you have a room nicknamed ‘The Monster’ here’s how to slay the beast